-- 18.1 Significant events involving medication are not just around administration errors.
+18.1 Significant events involving medication are not just around administration errors.
 It is also significant if medication is not available for administration and if there has been a prescribing or dispensing error.
-Whilst these are not the responsibility of the Step-up Step-down unit they must be reported for investigation. - 18.2 Medication incidents may involve incorrect administration, omitted doses, and duplicated doses, administration of discontinued medication and medication being lost or stolen amongst many other issues. - 18.3 As soon as error is identified the home manager must be informed immediately with details of the person concerned, the nature of the error and the actions taken to ensure the safety of the person. - 18.4 If an incorrect medicine has been administered, the home manager will contact the prescriber or pharmacist for advice on the effects of the incorrect administration and whether the correct medication should be given if it has not been given already.
-If the incident occurs outside pharmacy/surgery opening hours the out of hours GP service should be contacted for advice. - 18.5 The home manager will ensure that an internal incident report form is completed and a Safeguarding alert SV1 form submitted to Safeguarding team if appropriate in line with local Safeguarding Adults policy and Medication Risk Assessment Flow chart (See appendix 5).
+Whilst these are not the responsibility of the care home they must be reported for investigation.

+- 18.2 Medication incidents may involve incorrect administration, omitted doses, and duplicated doses, administration of discontinued medication and medication being lost or stolen amongst many other issues. - 18.3 As soon as error is identified a senior member of staff must be informed immediately with details of the person concerned, the nature of the error and the actions taken to ensure the safety of the person. - 18.4 If an incorrect medicine has been administered, a senior member of staff will contact the prescriber or pharmacist for advice on the effects of the incorrect administration and whether the correct medication should be given if it has not been given already.
+If the incident occurs outside pharmacy/surgery opening hours the out of hours GP service should be contacted for advice. - 18.5 The home manager/ senior member of staff will ensure that an internal incident report form is completed and a Safeguarding alert SV1 form submitted to Safeguarding team if appropriate in line with local Safeguarding Adults policy and Medication Risk Assessment Flow chart (See appendix 3).
 Where a procedural problem is identified as a risk, procedures should be reviewed.
-(See appendix 4 for an example of an incident reporting form.)
-If the incident involves issues with primary care healthcare professionals liaise with appropriate organisation otherwise ensure that internal procedures are followed. - 18.6 The incident should be recorded and kept in the person's care plan. - 18.7 It is important that the support worker establishes the cause of the incident and procedures may need to be reviewed to reduce risks of a repeated incident.
-Any incidents should be regarded as a learning process and should be shared with all support workers to raise awareness of safety issues. - 18.8 Any queries or concerns on the part of support worker relating to medication should immediately be referred to the Step-up Step-down unit manager or to a GP or pharmacist.
-All drug errors must be reported to the manager and to a responsible medical practitioner without delay.
-Medication errors must be analysed on the medication error form.
+If the incident involves issues with primary care healthcare professionals liaise with appropriate organisation otherwise ensure that internal procedures are followed. - 18.6 The incident should be recorded and kept in the person's care plan. - 18.7 It is important that the care staff should establish the cause of the incident and procedures may need to be reviewed to reduce risks of a repeated incident.
+Any incidents should be regarded as a learning process and should be shared with all care staff to raise awareness of safety issues. - 18.8 Any queries or concerns on the part of the residential worker relating to medication should immediately be referred to the manager/ senior member of staff or to a GP or pharmacist.
+All drug errors must be reported to the management team and to a responsible medical practitioner without delay.
+Medication errors must be analysed on the medication error form. - 18.9 Further guidance available in the Medication Error Guidance (appendix 3)